West Berkeley, Berkeley, California: History

 Ocean View was included in the incorporation of Berkeley in 1878 and thereafter was known as West Berkeley.
 Incorporation was followed by rapid residential and industrial growth.
 The first mayor (technically, the President of the Board of Trustees) of the newly incorporated Town of Berkeley was elected from Ocean View, Abel Whitton of the Workingman's Party; he served from 1878 to 1881.
 Ocean View was also, briefly (1908-9), the name of what is now Albany, California, just north of Berkeley.
 Ocean View was primarily an industrial, working class community.

 The earliest school in what is now Berkeley was the Ocean View School located on the southeast corner of Virginia Street and San Pablo Avenue, established in 1856.
 The creek that flowed adjacent to the school was dubbed "Schoolhouse Creek".
 The school was subsequently renamed The San Pablo Avenue School, and again later The Franklin Elementary School.
 Nothing of the original Ocean View School building remains.
 In June 2002, The Franklin Elementary School was closed and transformed into the Berkeley Adult School which opened on September 7, 2004.

 The name "Ocean View" was revived during the 1970s when neighbors fought against the City's West Berkeley Redevelopment Project.
 Those struggling to save what remained of the old Victorian neighborhood coalesced to form the Ocean View Committee.
 The OVC, in association with Berkeley preservationists, assemblymen and congressmen, succeeded in saving Ocean View.

 The area later went on to experience a full revival of apartment building and commerce.
 Beginning in the late 1970s, the development of the retail commercial area along 4th Street led to a gradual gentrification of the surrounding residential area.
-Businesses located there include Anthropologie, Crate & Barrel Outlet, Restoration Hardware, Bette's Oceanview Diner, Builder's Booksource (an architectural bookstore), Aveda, Bare Escentuals and Peet's Coffee and Tea.
-Cody's Books was formerly located there.
+Businesses located there have included Anthropologie, Cody's Books, a Crate & Barrel Outlet, Restoration Hardware, Bette's Oceanview Diner, Builder's Booksource (an architectural bookstore), Aveda, Bare Escentuals and Peet's Coffee and Tea.

+Since 2016, the neighborhood has included Urban Adamah, a 2.2 acre not-for-profit Jewish farm and education center that donates produce and meals to local food banks.